 Library card holders may renew their own materials online.
 All material can be renewed except for materials with reserves and materials on which you owe fines.

-We do send out over dues to remind you of late items, but these can be emailed to you if you supply us with your email address.
+We do send out over dues to remind you of late items, but these can only be emailed to you if you supply us with your email address.
 You can do this by visiting any South Ayrshire library or by logging in to your online library membership.

 Select the 'Modify Personal Information" button on your library record.
 Simply enter your email address in the space provided and select submit, you can update these details at any time.
 Data Protection: We will only use information you have given us to help us deliver and improve our library service.